-Reid Oval Project Control Group Chair Cr Sue Cassidy said that the appointment of the design team was a major an upgraded Reid Oval, and Council is committed to working with them to do the job once and do it right."
+Reid Oval Project Control Group Chair Cr Sue Cassidy said that the appointment of the design team was a major milestone.

 "With the design team now confirmed, we can begin the process of determining specifics about the new and improved infrastructure at Reid Oval," she said.